groupdocs-redaction/GroupDocs.Redaction-Docs/net/developer-guide/basic-usage/text-redactions.md

 }
 ```

 You might need to apply redaction to a right-to-left document, such as Arabic or Hebrew.
-The following example demonstrates how to apply ExactPhraseRedaction to an Arabic PDF document^
+The following example demonstrates how to apply ExactPhraseRedaction to an Arabic PDF document:

 **C#**